BenoitDuffez/crashreportsviewer/README.md

   * This application has to be installed on a Apache/PHP/*SQL machine configuration.
   * You should create a `config.php` file that indicates where is the SQL server.
-  * PHP 7 is required
+  * PHP 5.5.0 or 5.6.0 os required.
+Higher versions do not support MySQL, only MySQLi

 Setup instructions: